 Cameron University library is a modern facility that provides an attractive academic environment to students and faculty.
-New construction and renovation of the old library was completed in 1983.
-The library's collection contains 232,941 volumes of printed materials, 399,559 units of microform, 5,168 titles of non-print media and over 3,816 periodical titles.
-Open stacks provide easy access to these materials and qualified librarians provide assistance and library instruction programs.
+The library's collection contains 231,986 volumes of printed materials, 430,689 units of microform, 5,023 titles of non-print media and over 4,070 periodical titles.
+Open shelves provide easy access to these materials and qualified librarians provide assistance and library instruction programs.

-Advanced bibliographic access to materials is maintained through various indexing, abstracting and bibliographic services.
-Since 1977, as a member of the AMIGOS Bibliographic Council and the Online Computer Library Center the library has access to bibliographic information for twenty-seven million documents in 16,946 libraries.
+Advanced methods of access to materials are maintained through various indexing, abstracting and citation services.
+The library cooperates with over 22,000 libraries to offer access to thirty-three million documents through the AMIGOS Bibliographic Council and the Online Computer Library Center.
 Most of these documents are available to students and faculty through a computerized interlibrary loan system.

 The library offers an online computerized approach to bibliographic information.
 Information about materials maintained in the library may be accessed either by computer terminals located in the library or by remote terminals on campus and in Duncan and Altus, Oklahoma.
 Information about periodical articles is available through CD-ROM computer workstations located in the library.
+A fiber optic network allows student access to Internet, E-mail and word processing within the library.

-The library provides services 50 weeks each calendar year and is open 78.5 hours each week during the academic year.
+The library provides services 51 weeks each calendar year and is open 78.5 hours each week during the academic year.